rubocode/profile/index.md

 Currently, I spend time studying General Purpose Languages, Operating Systems and Systems Design with emphasis on simplicity, elegance, semantics and evolution.
 It is good to reflect on your past experience and have a critical look at current developments in the industry.
-These are also the areas of focus in my consulting work: _programming is resource management_.
+These are also the areas of focus in my consulting work: _programming is resource management_!

 In the area of automated intelligence, I focus on Cognitive Intelligence coupled with Integrated Coherent Knowledge Structures and Evolution.